 Exercise releases endorphins into the brain that help in relieving symptoms of intoxication such as paranoia.
 It will also trigger the breaking down and release of THC metabolites from fat cells.
 As much as this may cause a surge, it will quickly wear out as the THC is eliminated.

 Water and cranberry juice act as natural detoxifiers.
 But be careful not to overdo it as you may go into hyponatremia.

-Edibles will last for 5- 12 hours in your body, other factors taken into consideration.
+Edibles will last for 5- 12 hours in your body.
 Be careful with how much you consume at a go, bearing in mind that the buzz is more powerful and durable.